myriam-loukili/data-analysis-business/README.md

+# From Theoretical Profitability to Real Business Data
-# Data Analysis of a Small Dessert Business
+### Data Analysis of a Small Dessert Business

 ## Project Overview

-This project analyses the economic performance of a small-scale dessert business launched as a one-month test activity.
+This project analyzes the profitability of a small homemade dessert business operated over a one-month test period.

-The goal of this project was to evaluate the real profitability of the business and understand how operational constraints influence economic performance.

-The analysis was conducted using Python and focuses on identifying the most profitable products while considering production limitations.
+The objective is to understand how data analysis can support the transition from theoretical profitability estimates to real operational profitability when production capacity is limited.

+The project combines two complementary approaches:

+- a **predictive profitability model built with Python**, developed before launching the activity
+- an **analysis of real operational data using SQL**, once the activity started

+The purpose is to compare theoretical assumptions with actual operational results and identify the gap between calculated indicators and real production conditions.

 ---

-## Objectives

-* Identify the most profitable products
-* Measure profitability per product
-* Evaluate production capacity
-* Compare theoretical profitability with real operational results
+## Predictive Profitability Analysis (Python)

+Before launching the activity, Python was used to model the profitability of different products.

+The analysis relies on several key variables:

+- selling price
+- ingredient costs
+- preparation time

+From these inputs, the following indicators were calculated:

+- gross margin
+- margin rate
+- margin per minute
+- margin per hour
+- production simulations under time constraints

+This analysis helps identify which products are theoretically the most profitable when production time is limited.

 ---

-## Methodology

-Before launching the activity, a theoretical profitability model was built using Python.

-For each product, the following variables were collected:

-* Cost of raw materials
-* Selling price
-* Preparation time

-From these variables, several performance indicators were calculated:

-* Gross margin
-* Margin per minute
-* Margin per hour
+## Operational Data Analysis (SQL)

+Once the activity started, real operational data was structured in a SQLite database.

+The database includes several tables:

+- products
+- sales
+- supplies

+SQL queries were used to analyze:

-* Production simulation over a fixed time period
+- revenue evolution over time

-These indicators allowed the prioritization of products based on **hourly profitability**, rather than simply comparing unit margins.
+- each product's contribution to total revenue
+- real margin levels by product
+- ingredient and supply expenses

+This structure enables a more rigorous monitoring of the activity and provides a clearer view of real operational performance.

 ---

-## Tools Used

-* Python
-* Pandas
-* Matplotlib
-* SQL
-* Jupyter Notebook

----

 ## Key Insights

-The analysis highlights the gap between theoretical profitability and real operational constraints.
+The analysis highlights several important findings:

-Several factors affected the final results:

-* Production capacity limitations
-* Preparation and cleaning time
-* Demand fluctuations
-* Product positioning and quality choices
+- hourly margin is more relevant than unit margin when production capacity is limited

-The results show that operational factors and production constraints can significantly impact the real profitability of a small business.
+- operational constraints can significantly impact product profitability
+- some products may be operationally more efficient despite lower theoretical margins
+- the gap between theoretical models and real-world results provides valuable insights for improving decision-making
+- business data must always be interpreted within its operational context

 ---

-## Project Files

-* **python-business-analysis.ipynb**
-  Python notebook containing the main data analysis and profitability simulations.

-* **sql-business-monitoring.ipynb**
-  SQL notebook illustrating how operational data could be structured and monitored using a relational database.

-* **project-report.pdf**
-  Detailed report presenting the project, methodology, and results.

----

-## Future Work
+## Tools

-The next step of this project would be to structure operational data using a relational database in order to monitor:

-* sales by product
-* stock levels
-* product rotations
-* supply needs

-This system could be implemented using SQL to improve business monitoring and support decision-making.
+- Python
+- Pandas
+- Matplotlib
+- SQL
+- SQLite
+- Jupyter Notebook